Important: Google Maps API key requirements

 - Places API (New) and Places API

-Let's start by setting up your Google Cloud environment.
-Head over to the Google Cloud Console.
+Start by setting up your Google Cloud environment.
+Open the Google Cloud Console.

 If you're new to Google Cloud: You'll need to create a new project first.
-Simply give it a meaningful name - something like "My Store Maps" works perfectly.
+Give it a descriptive name, for example "Omnium Maps".

 If you already have a project: Select it from the dropdown menu at the top of the console.
 This menu displays your current project name and allows you to switch between projects.